How to use the Route Directions API

 https://api.geoapify.com/v1/routing?waypoints=37.7790262,-122.419906|36.190364,-115.279104&mode=drive&details=instruction_details&apiKey=YOUR_API_KEY

-The returned GeoJSON object will have extra instructions for every step.
+The returned GeoJSON includes extra instruction data per step.

 Returned GeoJSON object including route instructions